 1. Arthur Hornblow, ‘The Amazing Armistice.
 Inside Story of the Premature Peace Report.’
 Century Magazine, November 1921, p15.
 (USA).
 Hornblow was stationed in Brest (France) in November 1918.

 2. Stanley Weintraub, A Stillness Heard Round the World.
 The End of the Great War: November 1918, p38.
 (USA 1985).
-His account of the False Armistice in the opening chapter of his book is the first by a professional historian.
-It deals with various aspects of the story, drawing extensively on a range of sources.
+His treatment of the False Armistice in the opening chapter of his book is the first by a professional historian.
+It deals with various aspects of the subject, drawing extensively on a range of sources.

 3. Nicholas Best, The Greatest Day in History.
 How the Great War Really Ended, p71.
 (London.
 2008).